Staff

 Email: sripley@scrippscollege.edu

 Sheri joined the Intercollegiate Feminist Center for Teaching, Research and Engagement as an administrative assistant in November 2022.
 She first came to the Claremont Colleges in 2008, in roles at Claremont McKenna College including The Children’s School and the Office of Alumni and Parent Engagement.
-Sheri is a native southern Californian with a passion for education at all levels, from early childhood through college and beyond.
-We never stop learning!
+Sheri is a native southern Californian.
+She has worked in educational settings from preschool through high school and higher ed.

 Pitzer College ‘25 (dlaluze@students.pitzer.edu)